SDBPortugha/SDBPortugha/README.md

 - 👋 Hi, I’m Thalisson Penela or SDBPortugha.
 - 👀 I’m interested in be a developer, and work with it.
-- 🌱 I’m currently learning HTML, CSS, JS, Vue, Java, little bit of DataBase.
+- 🌱 I’m currently learning HTML, CSS, JS, Vue, Java, little bit of DB.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on my discord Portugha#9611.